-Title: Prospective, Multicenter, Single Arm Safety and Effectiveness Study of Endo Vascular Abdominal Aortic Aneurysm Repair Using the Nellix® System with Continued Access Short Title: EVAS I Study with Continued Access Study Devices: Nellix EndoVascular Aneurysm Sealing System (Nellix System) Study Sponsor: Endologix, Inc. Objectives: To study the safety and effectiveness of the Nellix System for Endovascular Abdominal Aortic Aneurysm (AAA) repair.
+Title: Prospective, Multicenter, Single Arm Safety and Effectiveness Confirmatory Study of EndoVascular Abdominal Aortic Aneurysm Repair Using the Nellix® System Short Title: EVAS II Confirmatory Study Study Devices: Nellix EndoVascular Aneurysm Sealing System (Nellix System) Study Sponsor: Endologix, Inc. Objectives: To study the safety and effectiveness of the Nellix System for Endovascular Abdominal Aortic Aneurysm (AAA) repair.
 Procedures will be performed per the instructions for use, and per institutional protocols and standard of care for endovascular aneurysm repair.
 As such, this study will evaluate the safety and effectiveness of the device system among a wide range of physicians and in consecutively enrolled subjects to assess outcomes generalizability.
 Study Design: Prospective, multicenter, single arm study with consecutive, eligible subject enrollment at each site.
 All subjects will undergo the Endovascular Aneurysm repair procedure with the Nellix System.
 Sites have been chosen with a suitable research infrastructure and physician experience in endovascular aneurysm repair to ensure adequate enrollment.
 Subjects will be followed procedurally to discharge, at 30 days (primary safety endpoint), six months, one year (primary effectiveness endpoint) and annually thereafter to five years (total follow-up commitment).
-Investigators: Physicians (vascular surgeons or interventional cardiologists/radiologists as part of a multi-specialty team with vascular surgeons) at sites in the United States, and the European Union with well-established experience in open repair and endovascular aneurysm repair techniques (i.e., ≥ 25 cases in the prior year) may participate.
+Investigators: Physicians (vascular surgeons or interventional cardiologists/radiologists as part of a multi-specialty team with vascular surgeons) with well-established experience in open repair and endovascular aneurysm repair techniques (i.e., ≥ 25 cases in the prior year) may participate.
 Details of the procedural and device usage techniques are incorporated into the study protocol on the basis of prior experience with an earlier generation device system, and more recent device refinements that have been developed.
 In those cases where the investigator is an interventionalist, a vascular surgeon must be immediately available during the procedure to perform any necessary surgical intervention.
 Subject Population: Patients diagnosed with an abdominal aortic or aortoiliac aneurysm who are considered candidates for endovascular repair and who meet the study eligibility criteria may be screened for enrollment in the study.
-Enrollment: Up to 180 subjects will be enrolled at a maximum of 30 sites in the EU, and US in the Primary Investigation.
-This max number includes up to 30 Roll-in subjects and up to 150 patients in the Intent to Treat Pivotal Cohort.
-In the Primary Investigation, a single site may not enroll more than 15% of the total enrollment.
-At enrollment closure for the Primary Investigation, an Extended Investigation will commence at these sites to enroll up to 250 additional subjects under continued access provisions, with the same patient selection criteria and follow-up schedule and methods.
-Enrollment for this Extended Investigation cohort will occur during the Primary Investigation 1-year data collection.
-Enrollment closure of the Extended Investigation cohort will occur following completion of FDA review of the Pre-Market Approval (PMA) Application Submission.
+Enrollment: A total of 95 subjects will be enrolled at a maximum of 38 US sites.
+There will be two (2) cohorts in the trial.
+There will be a Pivotal Cohort and a Roll-In Cohort.
+The Roll-In Cohort consists of the first enrolled subject at a site who has never used the Nellix System.
+A single site may not enroll more than 15% of the total enrollment.